Dog communication: Olfactory

 The most common type of scent marking is urine-marking to identify their territory.
 Adult males prefer to mark vertical surfaces with urine, using the raised-leg posture.
 The raised-leg posture provides increased dispersal of the elevated mark, allowing the wind to carry it further.
 Females; however, tend to utilize a squatting posture and urinate less frequently than males.
 Additionally, smaller dogs can use a higher leg raise when urinating to embellish their competitive ability.

 Overmarking is when an individual covers another's scent mark with its own.
 Both males and females practice overmarking, although it is more common in males.
 Overmarking is used to send information about social status and dominance.
 It enables dogs to find potential mates or acknowledge potential competitors.
 Such as males may overmark a female's urine to guard a potential mate.

 Scratching the ground is a common behavior seen after urination or defecation and is another way in which chemical signals are secreted.
 Pheromones are excreted from the pedal glands, aiding in territorial marking or adding additional odor to the scent mark.
 The chances of a dog scratching the ground increases when the individual is aggressively aroused.
 It is also usually followed by another male counter marking with urine in order to cover the area with their own scent and more prevalent when there is a female in estrus around.

 Dogs also receive information about a conspecific by sniffing particular glands.
-When greeting, dog's tend to be more attentive to the neck, face, inguinal, and peripheral areas.
+When greeting, dogs tend to be more attentive to the neck, face, inguinal, and peripheral areas.
 There are specific glands in these areas that produce different odors, such as glands at the corner of the mouth, in the ear pinnae, the preputial and vaginal glands, and anal glands.
-Dog's gain social information by sniffing particular odors secreted from these areas.
+Dogs gain social information by sniffing particular odors secreted from these areas.
 Dogs can also gain information from anal secretions.
 All canines have two symmetric sacs on either side of the anal sphincter that produce anal secretions during defecation.
 These are important in marking territory and sending information about social status.